walterfreeman/phys307/index.md

 <h1> Welcome to Physics 307!</h1>

+### 6 September agenda:

+* finish up project 0
+* start on project 1
+* discuss a few new programming things:
+   * conditionals: "if this, do that"
+   * a bit more advanced math
+* answer your questions!

 ### 1 September agenda:

 * go over some basic C commands, involving doing basic math